Foley Public School Menus

 Child Nutrition Services Coordinator: Cheryl Pick

 School lunches make up 30% of a child's daily nutrition intake.
-A few years ago, Foley Schools launched a new lunch program due to the Healthy Hunger Free Kids Act.
-The guidelines provided us with more fruits and vegetables, whole grains, lean proteins and low fat dairy products.
+Foley Public Schools supports a new lunch program due to the Healthy Hunger Free Kids Act.
+The guidelines provided us with more fruits and vegetables, whole grains, lean proteins and low-fat dairy products.
 We stress the importance of families to monitor the meal accounts and maintain a positive balance as it is important to eat healthy balanced meals for student academic success.

 Lunch Charge Procedure

 Foley Schools strives to provide quality meals at a reasonable cost to all students.
 In order to maintain consistency throughout the district, the following procedures will be followed throughout the district at each grade level:

 - The parent/guardian will be notified electronically when the household account reaches $15.00.